rust-lang/rfcs/text/2540-formal-function-parameter-attributes.md

 ## Example: Handling of unused parameter

 In today's Rust it is possible to prefix the name of an identifier to silence the compiler about it being unused.
-With attributes in formal function parameter position we could have an attribute like `#[unused]` that explicitely states this for a given parameter.
+With attributes in formal function parameter position we could hypothetically have an attribute like `#[unused]` that explicitely states this for a given parameter.
+Note that `#[unused]` is not part of this proposal but merely a simple usecase.

 ```rust
 fn foo(#[unused] bar: u32) -> bool;